Skip to main content

 Above: Lateral view of the skull with the occipital bone (and its occipital condyles) colored green and the first cervical vertebra or C1 (articulates with the occipital condyles) colored pink.

 There are seven cervical vertebrae (C1 through C7).
-The skull articulates with C1 via the occipital condyles.
+The skull articulates with C1 via the occipital condyles (rounded structures on the inferior portion of the occipital bone of the skull).
 The structures of C1 and C2 are distinctive and are covered below.
-All of the cervical vertebrae are smaller in size compared to thoracic and lumbar vertebrae.
-The cervical vertebrae are easily distinguished from thoracic and lumbar vertebrae not only by their size, but also because they have foramina in their transverse processes whereas the other vertebrae do not (with the exception of C2).
-These transverse foramina serve as passages for paired vertebral arteries (right and left) traveling to the head.
+All of the cervical vertebrae are smaller in size compared to thoracic vertebrae and lumbar vertebrae.
+The cervical vertebrae are easily distinguished from thoracic and lumbar vertebrae not only by their size, but also because they have foramina in their transverse processes, whereas the other vertebrae do not.
+These transverse foramina serve as passages for paired vertebral arteries (right and left) carrying blood to the head.
 Additionally, cervical vertebrae are roughly triangle-shaped and C3 through C6 have spinous processes that have two branches (bifurcated).
-C7 however, has an unbranched spinous process that is so prominent that it can easily be observed and felt through the skin (called vertebra prominens).
+The C7 vertebra however, has an unbranched spinous process that is so prominent that it can easily be observed and felt through the skin (feel on the posterior of your lower neck to see if you can find it on yourself), called vertebra prominens.

 Diagram of a cervical vertebra